Jasper, Texas (film): Critical reception

 Laura Fries of Variety called the film "an introspective but somewhat Hollywoodized treatment" and continued, "The director's focus is very personal.
 Although he doesn't linger on details of the court case, the murder is presented in full-color detail.
 It is handled almost clinically, but not without sensitivity.
 To dance around the facts would be too great a disservice.
 To exploit the sensational nature of the crime also would be wrong.
 Instead, Byrd puts his trust into his very capable cast."

 Sam Adams of Philadelphia City Paper thought the film was "a standard-issue docudrama whose pat resolution doesn't dredge up anything like the national horror of Byrd's murder."

 Awards and nominations

 Screenwriter Jonathan Estrin was nominated for the Humanitas Prize.
-The film was nominated for the NAACP Image Award for Outstanding Television Movie, Mini-Series or Dramatic Special but lost to D.C.
-Sniper: 23 Days of Fear, and Lou Gossett, Jr. was nominated for the NAACP Image Award for Outstanding Actor in a Television Movie, Mini-Series or Dramatic Special but lost to Charles S. Dutton in D.C.
-Sniper.
+The film was nominated for the NAACP Image Award for Outstanding Television Movie, Mini-Series or Dramatic Special, and Louis Gossett, Jr. was nominated for the NAACP Image Award for Outstanding Actor in a Television Movie, Mini-Series or Dramatic Special.

-DVD release
+Home media

-Showtime Entertainment released the film on DVD on February 3, 2004.
+Paramount Pictures Home Entertainment released the film on DVD on February 3, 2004.
 It is in fullscreen format with audio tracks in English and Spanish.